lgilders/shopify-snippets/README.md

 For the collections page, this snippet will add sorting behavior.
 See this [documentation](https://help.shopify.com/en/themes/customization/collections/add-sort-order-menu) for more information.

 ### Blog Article Social Sharing
 This snippet adds social sharing links to each blog article for Facebook, Twitter, Pinterest, a generic link, and to send an email.
+See this [documentation](https://help.shopify.com/en/themes/customization/social-media/adding-social-media-buttons) for more information.